 Skip to main content

-Cyber attacks are costly, but a lack of data and transparency makes it much harder to put a figure on the damage they do to a nation’s economy, as we found when creating our report, Calculating the cost of cyber attacks: An economic analysis of the worldwide impact.
+Cyber-attacks are costly, but a lack of data and transparency makes it much harder to put a figure on the damage they do to a nation’s economy, as we found when creating our report, Calculating the cost of cyber attacks: An economic analysis of the worldwide impact.
 In many – if not most – parts of the world, a culture of non-disclosure around cyber security breaches still prevails.
 Company directors fear the legal, regulatory and reputational consequences of reporting a successful attack.
 Such cases of ‘hushed up’ cyber incidents are greatly outnumbered by those that go unreported because the victim simply does not know it has been attacked

 Your cyber expert